MSA Interchange Ambassador Award

 For a list of HBCUs, HSIs, and Tribal Colleges see:

-Complete the application form.
-Include all required items listed above in electronic format as a single PDF document.
-The application file should be organized in the same order as described in “Documents Required” section and not exceed more than 8 MB.
-The file name should contain: the last name of the applicant-first initial- “award name” Application (e.g. Smith-J-MSA Interchange Ambassador Application).
+Complete the application form ensuring all required items listed above are compiled into a single PDF document.
+The application file should follow the same order as outlined in the ‘Documents Required’ section and must not exceed 8 MB in size.
+The file name should include: the applicant’s last name, first initial, the specific award name, and ‘Application’ (e.g., Smith-J-MSA Interchange Invitee Application).

-The confidential letter of recommendation should be sent as a pdf document by the referee separately to: firstname.lastname@example.org.
-The letter of recommendation file name should contain: the last name of the applicant- first initial- “award name” Referee Letter (e.g. Smith-J-MSA Interchange Ambassador Referee Letter).
+Confidential letters of recommendation should be sent as a PDF separately to: email@example.com.
+The letter of reference document name should contain the last name of the applicant- first initial- “award name”- Referee Letter (e.g. Smith-J-MSA Interchange Invitee-Referee Letter).

-The application will be considered if all electronic documents, including the letter of recommendation, have been received by the deadline.
+Only complete applications will be considered.
+The application will be considered complete if all electronic documents, including the letter of recommendation, have been received by the deadline.
 All documents must be in English to be considered.

-Note: Applicants can expect a notification email from the evaluation committee regarding the outcome of their application approximately 45 days following the application deadline, in time to register for the annual MSA meeting and diversity-engaging conferences.
+Note: Applicants can expect a notification email from the Awards Committee regarding the outcome of their application within approximately 45 days (~ mid-March) of the application deadline, in time to register for the annual MSA meeting.

-MSA Interchange Ambassadors are expected to make every effort to attend the MSA annual meeting during the year of their award, or the subsequent year (ideally after their outreach activities are completed, so that they may serve as a mentor for an Invitee).
-Where appropriate, Ambassadors may wish to concurrently apply for an MSA Travel Award for further support.
+MSA Interchange Ambassadors are expected to attend and present at the MSA annual meeting during the year of their award.
+At the meeting, the Invitee will be paired with an MSA mentor to help the Invitee navigate the meeting and network with society members.
 Awardees will be recognized at the MSA Business Meeting or Awards Ceremony.
-The following are also conditions of the award for Interchange Ambassadors:
+The following are also conditions of the award for Invitees:

 - All awardees must provide a short biography (100-200 words) and a photo (if possible) within two weeks of notification from the Awards Coordinator, using the Awardee Document Submission Form.
 These will be requested at the appropriate time.
 Photos and biographies will be published in Inoculum.